 Once you’ve written one or two job ads, they can start to sound the same.
-To make your ads stand out, you don’t need to reinvent the wheel each time, but if all you do is simply change the job title and role responsibilities, leaving the rest of your ads the same, you’ll lose engagement from your audience.
-If you want to attract the kind of bright talent your business needs, your ads need to be punchy, detailed, and stand out from the competition.
+To make your ads stand out, you don’t need to reinvent the wheel each time.
+But if all you do is simply change the job title and role responsibilities, leaving the rest of your ads the same, you’ll lose engagement from your audience.
+If you want to attract the kind of bright talent your business needs, your ads need to be punchy, detailed and stand out from the competition.

-If you work in a candidate lead market where competition is fierce for talent, you need to sell your opportunity and business in detail so candidates can already start to picture themselves in the role.
+If you work in a candidate lead market where competition is fierce for talent, you need to sell your opportunity and business in detail.
+This is so candidates can already start to picture themselves in the role.
+It is an often-stated reality that good employees are hard to find.
+But, one of the reasons why leaders struggle is due to their job postings.
 Below are the key areas you should focus on with each and every ad you write.

 This is very important to get right and should be given sufficient consideration.
-I’ve had clients in startups calling and asking for CVs for roles like CTO or Product Director, when in fact, once we drill down on the requirements, it’s really a Head of Engineering or Lead Designer that they’re looking for.
+I’ve had clients in startups calling and asking for CVs for roles like CTO or Product Director.
+When in fact, once we drill down on the requirements, it’s really a Head of Engineering or Lead Designer that they’re looking for.
 However, if you advertise a CTO role, guess what?
-You’ll get CTO’s applying who are looking for the associated salary and responsibilities that go along with that title.
+You’ll get CTOs applying who are looking for the associated salary and responsibilities that go along with that title.

-2. Role & responsibilities
+2. List Clear Role & Responsibilities

 Here you want to include as much detail as you can about what’s required and what the post-holder will be doing on a day-to-day basis.
 Candidates need to be able to picture themselves in a role to know if it’s something they want to do.
 This doesn’t need to be paragraphs of text; research shows most people reading job ads want easily, digestible information, so bullet points are fine, but make them specific, and avoid the generic.

 To achieve this, sit down and think about all the responsibilities of the role and make sure you include them.
 What will your Head of Sales be involved in besides running a team or department?
 If they’ll work alongside the marketing and product teams, be sure to highlight that, it may just be the variety that someone’s looking for in a career move.
 If there’s potential for the post-holder to shape their role in any way, make sure that you mention this too.

-3. Company environment/culture
+3. Describe the Company Environment/Culture